Paisabazaar app Today!

 Before you approach a lender, make sure to keep the following in proper shape and order.

-This is by far one of the most important factors that lenders consider.
-Your credit score reflects your credit health which is determined by your credit history.
-A CIBIL score (credit score provided by CIBIL) above 750 is considered good usually, while a lower score can be a cause for concern.
-A strong credit score can help you secure a loan at a lower interest rate.
+This is one of the most important factors that lenders consider.
+Your credit score reflects your credit health based on your credit history.
+A CIBIL score above 750 is usually considered good, while a lower score can raise concerns.
+A strong credit score can help you secure a personal loan at a lower interest rate.

 If your credit score is low, here are a few ways to improve it:

 Missed an EMI on an old loan?
 That could be a problem.
-Lenders view your credit report to understand how responsible and consistent you have been with repayments and even a single missed EMI can be a red flag.
+Lenders review your credit report to understand how responsible and consistent you have been with repayments.
+Even a single missed EMI can be a red flag.

-If you’ve missed an EMI in the past, here’s how you can limit the damage and improve your chances of loan approval:
+If you’ve missed an EMI in the past, here’s how to improve your chances:

 Debt-to-Income Ratio = (Total Monthly Debt ÷ Net Monthly Income) × 100